Allergies stink. Big time. No one likes to sneeze, snort, and cough their way through the day all because nature decided to go into full bloom!

 Let’s take a look at my favorite herbs for natural allergy relief.

 - Dong quai (Angelica sinensis) – Used as an antihistamine and anti-inflammatory.
+This is the Dong quai I use.

 - Eyebright (Euphrasia officinalis) – Reduces congestion and secretions.
 It is good for itchy eyes, sneezing, and excess mucus.
+This is the Eyebright herb powder I use for natural allergy relief.

 - Milk thistle (Silybum marianum) – Helps reduce allergic, inflammatory, and histaminic reactions and supports liver function.
+I love this brand of organic milk thistle powder!

 - Stinging nettles (Urtica dioica) – Used as an antihistamine and anti-inflammatory.
 I drink about a quart of nettles a day year round.
 It is amazing stuff really.
 One of nature’s finest herbs.
 For allergy relief, it really is powerful.
 I suggest you read my friend Amanda’s post on how it worked for her son.
 It will blow your mind!
+This is my favorite brand of organic nettles as it is not too dusty!

 - Yarrow (Achillea millefolium) – Reduces congestion and secretions.
 This also makes it great for any upper respiratory ailment.
+This yarrow rocks my world.

 There is one more player in the natural allergy relief medicine chest.